oimoyu/OimoAdmin/README.md

 This plugin needs the client's real IP to ensure that fail2ban and logs are recorded normally.
 If you want to run behind a reverse proxy, please set the header correctly.

 *If you found the js/css things return 404, check if other location rules covered reverse proxy.
-Because both the api and js/css things is serve by gin.*
+Because both the api and js/css things are served by gin.*

 nginx reference settings:
 ```